Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Main Finding: Smaller Gold Contexts Lower the Performance

-Notably, performance with large gold contexts closely approached the model-specific \textit{gold-only baselines} (i.e., accuracy when the gold context is shown without any distractors) recorded at 96\% for Gemini-2.0-Flash, and 100\% for both GPT-4o and LLaMA-3.1-405B.
+Notably, performance with large gold contexts approaches the \textit{gold-only baselines} (i.e., accuracy when the gold context is shown without any distractors) recorded at 96\% for Gemini-2.0-Flash, and 100\% for both GPT-4o and LLaMA-3.1-405B.
 This suggests that large gold contexts allow models to nearly recover ideal aggregation performance, while small golds fall significantly short.